 It will come in the rebirth after the blaze,

-The sun made manifest on the soil.
+The sun made manifest in the orchard of my soul.

 Growth is hard, but is best noticed when left to itself.
 Keep yourself well and do likewise for others in the coming years.

 I want to be the one that buys your art

 So I can hear how happy it made you

 How you struggled that week between jobs and chores

 Or why a trauma gave you inspiration instead of just a scar